dvidelabs/flatcc/README.md

         src/runtime/emitter.c src/runtime/builder.c \
         -o monster_example

+NOTE: on some gcc platforms it may be necessary to use -std=gnu99 or -std=gnu11 if the linker is unable find `posix_memalign`, see also comments in `include/portable/paligned_alloc.h`

 Other features such as the verifier and the JSON printer and parser would each need a different file in src/runtime.
 Which file should be obvious from the filenames except that JSON parsing also requires the